Security-Onion-Solutions/securityonion-docs/alerts.rst

 ``pcre:ET MISC``

-Of course, after making changes to the file, if we want our changes to take effect immediately, we will need to run ``rule-update`` on the master server, and then on all remaining sensors.
+After making changes to the file, update your rules as shown in the `Updating Rules <https://securityonion.readthedocs.io/en/latest/rules.html#updating-rules>`_ section.

 modifysid.conf
 --------------